HelloCho/StudingEnglish/Assignment_2.md

 This is because, i live as i want from decorations to my lifestyle.

-Second, I learn a responsibility and independence.
+Second, I learn responsibility and independence.

 In detail, I can't fall back on anyone else cover bils.